 Social Sciences and Humanities Research Council (SSHRC)

 Grants to Canada higher education institutions for long-term, collaborative research projects in the humanities and social sciences.
 Institutions may need to confirm eligibility at least five business days prior to the deadline.
-This program supports collaborations between higher education institutions and other organizations of various types.
+Funding is intended to support large teams working in formal collaboration between postsecondary institutions and/or organizations of various types.

 Partnership Grant proposals are expected to respond to the objectives of the Insight program or the Connection program, or a combination thereof.
 Proposals exclusively for partnered research training initiatives are expected to respond, instead, to the objectives of the Talent program.